Peter Bentley (businessman): Career

 He has also served in numerous other volunteer positions, including the BC Sports Hall of Fame, the Vancouver Police Foundation, Canadian Golf Association, two independent school boards, and UBC advisory boards.
 In 2004, he was appointed chancellor of the University of Northern British Columbia and held that post until mid 2007.

+He was also the chair of FORED BC Society, a federally registered charity in British Columbia created in 1925, that offers balanced education about forestry and natural resources.

 Recognition

 In 1983, he was made an officer of the Order of Canada for playing "an important role in manufacturing, business and finance in British Columbia."

 Personal life

 In 2005, his family was awarded a portion of US$21.8-million in restitution payments for the theft of the family's sugar refinery in Austria by the Nazis.